 To rehabilitate, change behaviour and encourage compassion and empathy, those who bully also need our support.
 If we want to help them grow up learning to interrelate with others without manipulation, harassment and abuse, we need to commit the resources and attitude to make that happen.

-Everyone is different and it’s these differences that make people unique and who they are and they should be recognised and celebrated.
+Everyone is different and it’s these differences that make us unique and individual and they should be recognised and celebrated.